Easy Sweet Baked Butternut Squash

 Cut off the ends of the squash and place in a large bowl to discard.
 If desired, peel the squash with a potato peeler.

-Cut squash in half and remove seeds.
+Cut side of squash in half and remove seeds.

 How-to-cut-a-butternut-squash